Thursday, December 30, 2021

 A year after Savannah’s arrival, Joy goes missing and Stan is the prime suspect in her disappearance.
 Their marriage was on the rocks at this time.
 The detective handling the case, Christina Khoury, noted that the scratches on Stan’s face look like defensive wounds.
 Also, it was two of the Delaney children who reported her missing, not Stan, which also made Christina more suspicious of him.
 She interviews each of the Delaneys and senses the deep dysfunction within the family.

-As the story unfolds, we learn about the Delaneys’ marriages, relationships, temperaments, disorders, betrayals, resentments, former tennis students, family dynamics and disappointing tennis careers.
-Although they are an interesting bunch of characters, much of the book is this - making me feel like the mystery of the disappearance is lost in the family history.
+As the story unfolds, we learn about the Delaneys’ marriages, temperaments, betrayals, resentments, former tennis students, family dynamics and disappointing tennis careers.
+Although they are an interesting bunch of characters, much of the book is this - making me feel like the mystery of Joy's disappearance is lost in the family history.
 On the other hand, maybe the solution is hidden in all these details.

 Finally, when the truth came out about Savannah.
 It was nothing that I imagined it would be, as hard as I tried.
 My initial reaction to her motivation was that it's sort of silly.
 However, by the time I finished the book, it made more sense to me.
 Additionally, the revelation that came out as a result of Savannah’s disclosure, I didn’t buy either at first, but after reading more and giving it some thought, I could see where the situation could be plausible.